 Educational presentations on military consumer protection issues, civil legal protections for Service members and DEFENDERS services that are available

-Legal representation for National Guard Service members that have employment claims as a result of state active duty
+Legal representation for National Guard Service members who have employment claims because of state active duty

 Who is eligible the DEFENDERS Program?
 To be eligible for DEFENDERS services, Service members must meet the following qualifications:

 Active and reserve component Service members stationed in Missouri